In her prime, Jennifer Jones’ affinity for high-strung, depressed women led to an

 Angeles Times two years ago.

-to adapt to that cruel tendency.
-It didn’t help that the kind of “women’s
+to adapt to this cruel tendency.
+It didn’t help that the “women’s

-weepies” that made her a star had fallen out of fallen, nor that the man whose
+weepies” that made her a star had fallen out of fashion, nor that the man whose

 advice she had consistently followed regarding her career, Selznick, had first